thoughtram/blog/_posts/2015-05-08-speaking-at-code-talks.md

 layout:     post
 title:      "Speaking at code.talks"
 date:       2015-05-08
-summary:    "Roughly three weeks ago we blogged about our upcoming events for workshops conferences and meetups.
-Today we are happy to add two more conference talks to that list.
+summary:    "Today we are happy to add two more conference talks to that list.
 Both of us are going to speak at the code.talks conference in September this year."

 categories:
 - announcements